Troubleshooting

 Of these three, it’s most often post_max_size that’s the problem, as PHP has some odd behaviors when you exceed that limit which can make the cause of the error a little less obvious.
 The others tend to give you fairly clear error messages.

-If you continue to have problems, please post a description of your issue along with the version of Omeka and any plugins involved on the Omeka Forums.
+If you continue to have problems, please post a description of your issue along with the precise error messages received, the version of Omeka you are using, and the versions of any plugins involved (information found at the "System Information" link at the bottom of the administrative dashboard), on the Omeka Forums.